 There is a dedicated printing station in 3D40 Grad lab, Cubicle #12.
-There are wipes and hand sanitizer at station for you to wipe and clean prior and after each use.
-The printer can be added in the run command https://printg AGRI-3D40.
+The printer can be added in the run command \printq AGRI-3D40.
 You will need to log in with your NSID and password.
 Please ensure you log out of each session.
 A photocopier is located in 3D40 AGRI for student use.